boostorg/leaf/README.md

 ## Features

-* Small single-header format, **no dependencies**.
+* Portable single-header format, no dependencies.
-* Designed for maximum efficiency ("happy" path and "sad" path).
+* Tiny code size when configured for embedded development.
-* No dynamic memory allocations, even with heavy payloads.
+* No dynamic memory allocations, even with very large payloads.
+* Deterministic unbiased efficiency on the "happy" path and the "sad" path.
-* O(1) transport of arbitrary error types (independent of call stack depth).
+* Error objects are handled in constant time, independent of call stack depth.
 * Can be used with or without exception handling.
-* Support for multi-thread programming.

 ## Support